Where everything's made with love

 The Delicious History Of These Sweet Buns

 This recipe is well over fifty years old!
 It was the $25,000 Grand Prize winner in the 1969 Pillsbury Bake-Off!
-That year, 1969, was the year of Woodstock, the last public performance of the Beatles, and the first moon landing!
+That year, 1969, was the year of Woodstock, the Beatles' last public performance, and the first moon landing!

 The recipe was the brainchild of Mrs. Edna Walker from Eden Prairie, Minnesota.
 Edna descriptively called them "Magic Marshmallow Crescent Puffs."
 Mrs. Walker passed away in 2007, but her recipe has been enjoyed for three generations since she created it.

-Though very simple, the recipe was especially noteworthy because it was the first winning Bake-Off recipe to use a relatively new product: refrigerated dough!
+Though very simple, the recipe was especially noteworthy as the first winning Bake-Off recipe to use a relatively new product: refrigerated dough!
 Following the contest, so many people flocked to their grocery stores to buy Pillsbury crescent rolls that stores actually ran out!

 I was unable to track down when the smart, faith-filled person gave this simple recipe an entirely new meaning, but whoever it was, I sure do admire their imagination.
-I bet it might have been a really creative Sunday school teacher.
+I bet it was a really creative Sunday school teacher.

 All You Need Are Four Easy-To-Find Ingredients

 All you need is a tube of crescent rolls, some large marshmallows, melted butter, and cinnamon sugar.
-Roll the sugar-coated marshmallows snugly inside a cloak of a crescent roll dough, pop them into a muffin tin, and bake!
+Roll the sugar-coated marshmallows snugly into a crescent roll dough, pop them into a muffin tin, and bake!

 The buns are as sweet as the message they teach.
 When you bake them, the marshmallow magically disappears, leaving the yummiest, caramelly goo inside.
 These rolls are incredibly tasty; they will disappear like magic, just like the marshmallows!

-You will need eight large marshmallows from the refrigerator section for each tube of crescent roll dough.
+You will need eight large marshmallows for each tube of crescent roll dough from the refrigerator section.
 Don't use the new-fangled "jumbo" marshmallows; they are way too big to fit into a triangle of crescent roll dough.

 How To Make Empty Tomb Rolls